infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 ```

 Some notes:

-  - we wrapped everything in one `ng-container` to avoid calling the pipe twice
+- We wrapped everything in one `ng-container` to avoid calling the pipe twice
-  - be careful in case that your pipe can return a valid falsy value, as in that case the `*ngIf` will not render the content; in such case you might consider using a [custom `*ngLet`](https://github.com/ngrx-utils/ngrx-utils#nglet-directive) structural directive
+- Be careful in case that your pipe can return a valid falsy value, as in that case the `*ngIf` will not render the content; in such case you might consider using a [custom `*ngLet`](https://github.com/ngrx-utils/ngrx-utils#nglet-directive) structural directive

 ## No subscriptions in guards